 Subclass 155 / 157: Resident Return Visa

-A small number of people who were granted permanent visas prior to the 1960’s may have permanent travel facilities attached to their visas.
+A small number of Australian permanent residents who were granted permanent visas prior to the 1960’s may have permanent travel facilities attached to their visas.
 As this is extremely rare, it is vital that you ensure you have a valid right to return to Australia after your overseas travel.
 If you or your family member are unsure about the nature of your permanent resident visa or right of return, speak with a migration lawyer prior to travelling outside Australia.

 Relevant Circumstances for Validity Period